LESS CO2 is a schools energy reduction programme brought to you by Ashden

 The Ashden Sustainable School Awards, set up in 2005, has been given to schools in the UK that demonstrate best practice in energy use reduction and renewable energy production.

 Schools that complete the LESS CO2 programme become an Accredited LESS CO2 School.
-This accreditation process is expected to feed into the new Ashden Sustainable School Awards in the future.

 I run the Ashden school programme.
 This means I work with our school mentors, partners and funders to ensure the LESS CO2 programme thrives.
 When I'm not at work you'll find me... mostly running around after my three young boys.
 We are a very outdoor family and all enjoy camping and playing sports.